-Porsche Automobil SE holds the cleaner structural position, with the lead spread across valuation and profitability.
+Porsche Automobil SE leads structurally, with valuation as the clearest single gap between the two profiles.
 Lamar Advertising Company does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Lamar Advertising Company carries the stronger setup — intact trend against Porsche Automobil SE's broken trend.
 That leaves a split case: the structural lead stays with Porsche Automobil SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (LAMR: Russell 1000, PAH3.DE: DAX 40).

-This is not just a one-metric split: both valuation and profitability materially support the lead.
-The overall score gap is 29 points in favour of Porsche Automobil Holding SE.
+Valuation still does most of the heavy lifting in this comparison.
+The overall score gap is 22 points in favour of Porsche Automobil Holding SE.

 This pair is matched through long-term financial trajectory similarity within the selected peer universe.